erajasekar/erajasekar.github.io/_posts/2016-08-01-what-i-learnt-from-uberconf.md

 description: I got to attend the wonderful technical conference uberconf and I would like share feedback about the conference and summary of my learnings in this post.

 ---
-# Learnings from Uberconf - 2016
+# What I learnt from uberconf - Software technical conference
- I got to attend the wonderful technical conference - [uberconf](https://uberconf.com/) and I would like share summary of what I learnt from conference in this post.
+I got to attend the wonderful software technical conference - [uberconf](https://uberconf.com/) and I would like share summary of what I learnt from conference in this post.

 ## Feedback about the uberconf